The Rising Standard of Tech Literacy

 In the past, I’ve been “the family IT guy,” but also the work IT guy.
 I’ve shown coworkers how to organize their Excel spreadsheet entries alphabetically or numerically, I’ve gotten Bitwarden adopted into the workplace at a former day job where we were using abysmal passwords on all of our accounts, and I’ve helped friends and family recover data off old hard drives or remove malware from their computers.
 And maybe ten or twenty years ago, that was fine.
 But not anymore.
 It’s not okay anymore to not know that you can use a search engine to understand and resolve most error codes, to just accept the default settings on your device without verifying them, or to not know terms like “DNS” or understand the basics of encryption such as what a “key” is or what “hashing” is.

 Before I get too far on my soapbox, let me state that I’m a reasonable person.
-I doubt that the wave of new readers in the 1800s were lining up to read and debate the finer philosophical themes of The Diving Comedy, Shakespeare, or The Odysee.
+I doubt that the wave of new readers in the 1800s were lining up to read and debate the finer philosophical themes of The Divine Comedy, Shakespeare, or The Odyssey.
 I suspect (though I have not done my research) that the first mass-waves of the literate probably had only a functional level of literacy – enough to read public notices, warning signs at work, and the Bible.
 And likewise, I’m not for a second saying that it’s time for all of our grandparents and parents to rush out and learn how to self-host their own servers, learn to code and read cyptography, or learn how to compile a kernel from scratch.
 (It may surprised most of my readers that I only know how to do one of those things with any degree of confidence or competency, and even then I need heavy hand-holding).

 What I am saying, however, is that it’s time to level up as a collective society.
 The bar has risen.
 When computers were new – a novelty, a toy that only a few nerds played with – it didn’t matter so much.
 It was about as important as where Captain Kirk was born or the context of why Chewbacca was part of the Rebellion.
 But that’s not the case anymore.
 Computers are no longer just hobbies or reserved for the wealthy corporations.
 You’re almost certainly reading this on one.
 Your economy depends on one, as does your job, your recreation, and your social network.
 In some way, the internet touches nearly every part of nearly everyone’s lives.